cognivator/cog-dock-panel/README.md

 ##Styling

-Because ng-dock-panel components are composed of normal HTML elements, you can style them as necessary using a combination of the jquery-ui classes, ng-dock-panel classes and attributes, plus your own custom classes.
+Because cog-dock-panel components are composed of normal HTML elements, you can style them as necessary using a combination of the jquery-ui classes, cog-dock-panel classes and attributes, plus your own custom classes.

 ### Style distribution (CSS)
-The compiled styles are distributed in the root of the package, as `ng-dock-panel.css` (or `.min.css`).
+The compiled styles are distributed in the root of the package, as `cog-dock-panel.css` (or `.min.css`).

 ### Style source (SASS / LESS)
 The style source is available as either SCSS or LESS format, in